January 29 - February 3, 2018

 Maria Lisa Eastman - Hyattville, WY

 First-generation Wyoming rancher Maria Lisa Eastman hails from the suburbs of Hyattville, pop.
-100. She and her husband operate the Oxbow Ranch, a sometimes-for-profit hay and cattle outfit, and Rainhorse, a verifiable non-profit, where unfortunate horses are rehabilitated to help people who have had troubles themselves.
-Maria has been ever curious about what horses eat and why.
-So, while riding colts in the New Mexico hills to help pay for a degree in watershed and range management, she began stuffing tasty-looking samples in her saddlebags.
-Remarkably, she was able to resist munching on them, hauling them safely home to study.
-It wasn’t lost on her that while it took her hours just to identify them, the horses already knew what they were and much more.
-She likes to think the good life she lives was given to her by horses.
-Her poetry is inspired by people, creatures, land and day-to-day work. http://new.rainhorse.org/
+100. She and her husband Skip operate the Oxbow Ranch, a sometimes-for-profit hay and cattle outfit, and Rainhorse Equine Assisted Services, a verifiable non-profit, where unfortunate horses are rehabilitated to help people who have had troubles themselves.
+She's been convinced from an early age that horses are her next-of-kin, and they have long been her guides.
+While riding colts out in the foothills of New Mexico, she began to collect and study the native grasses, and was inspired to earn a degree in range and watershed.
+Maria likes to think the good life she lives now was given to her by horses.
+Her poetry arises from the vast landscapes of northwest Wyoming, from its plants, animals and people. http://new.rainhorse.org/

 Patricia Frolander - Sundance, WY